Marianne Crebassa: Life and career

 Her considerable Mozart work has included Cecilio in Lucio Silla (in Salzburg and Milan), Sesto in La clemenza di Tito (Salzburg and Paris), Cherubino in Le nozze di Figaro (Berlin, Vienna, New York, Amsterdam) and Dorabella in Così fan tutte (Chicago).

 Crebassa made her US debut in May 2015 with the Chicago Symphony Orchestra.
 Her stage debut in the US was with Lyric Opera of Chicago in February 2016, in Gounod's Roméo et Juliette as Stephano.
 In August 2017, she made her debut at The Proms singing Shéhérazade by Ravel.
 She added Mélisande to her repertoire in 2018 in Berlin; originally at the instigation of Daniel Barenboim, she said that she felt she had "sung it my whole life" and found new colours in her voice and relishing the text.

-In 2017, Crebassa's first commercial recording, Oh Boy!, was released on the Erato label, and her second solo CD consisted of Debussy's Trois chansons de Bilitis and Trois Mélodies de Verlaine, Fauré's Mirages, Op.
-113, Ravel's Shéhérazade, four mélodies by Duparc and Fazıl Say's Gezi Park 3, which won a Gramophone Award.
+In 2017, Crebassa's first commercial recording, Oh Boy!, was released on the Erato label, and her second solo CD, Secrets: French Songs, also on Erato, consisting of Debussy's Trois chansons de Bilitis and Trois Mélodies de Verlaine, Fauré's Mirages, Op.
+113, Ravel's Shéhérazade, four mélodies by Duparc and Fazıl Say's Gezi Park 3, won a Gramophone Award.
 Filmed DVDs of her include Mozart's Lucio Silla and Le nozze di Figaro, Gluck's Orphée et Eurydice, Berlioz's Les Troyens, and Ravel's Shéhérazade in concert at the Waldbühne in 2019.